Designing for a Transformation Economy

 Sitting in a park by an ancient willow tree bowing over a still lake, across the table from Dennis, an agitated senior executive from Volkswagen.
 He told me that he was responsible for over 10.000 people, and wanted to create a more sustainable future.
 He took off his sunglasses, and confessed that he did not know where to begin.
 I laughed and threw in a stone in the lake, the ripples expanded in perfect circles outwards.
-This was 4 years ago and more people share the agitation of Dennis, a gap between his beliefs and values and the work he does.
+This was 4 years ago and more people share the agitation of Dennis, a gap between his values and the work he does.
 Our global culture is in flux.
 Customers increasingly expect businesses to do more than create profit.
 But the challenge that many leaders and designers face is; how to structure and guide this positive transformation?
 The purpose of this article is to share the mindsets, thinking and finally a tool that we have found useful for those that want to drive positive change in society.

 What ripples of change do you want to create?

 1. Moving organizations from self-interest to shared interest

 It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own self-interest.
 We address ourselves not to their humanity but to their self-love, and never talk to them of our own necessities, but of their advantages